 - An anesthesiologist will verify that you are fit for the operation and will take note of any allergies you may have.

 - You will not be able to eat anything for several hours before the procedure.

 A laparotomy is performed under general anesthesia.
-The surgeon makes a unique cut through the skin and muscle of the abdomen, so that the underlying organs can be clearly seen.
+The surgeon makes a unique cut through the skin and muscle of the abdomen so that the underlying organs can be seen.

-The exposed organs are examined carefully.
+The exposed organs are scrutinized.
 Once diagnosed, the problem can be fixed immediately (for example, a perforated bowel can be repaired).
 In other cases, a second operation may be necessary.